jonathan081/achoo/README.md

 ### Goals for Next Week:
 - Redesign user experience of JumboScan to fit a wider scope.
     - This will include a change of the name.
-- Learn both IOS and Android exposure APIs and choose which to move foward with (ios/android).
+- Research both iOS and Android exposure APIs and choose which to move foward with (iOS/android).
     - This decision will be made early next week.
     - Apple exposure notification framework: https://developer.apple.com/documentation/exposurenotification
     - Google exposure notifications API: https://developers.google.com/android/exposure-notifications/exposure-notifications-api
 - Start experimenting with mobile app development.
-    - Create a "hello world" starter app to get started on each smartphone platform.
+    - Create a "hello world" starter app on each smartphone platform.
-- Create outline on how user privacy can be maintained while contact tracing.
+- Create an outline on how user privacy will be maintained while contact tracing.
 ### Key Decisions to be Made:
-- Android vs iOS
+- Android vs iOS.
-- A new name for the project
+- A new name for the project.
 - Will there be an added purpose/use outside of contact tracing?
-    - Social media
-    - Game
-    - Incentive for people to use the app besides tracing.
+Based on where/who our user base is, this might be a necessary incentive for people to accept the app tracing their location.
+    - Social media.
+    - Game.
 - What backend infrastructure (if any) will we need?